SharePoint/PnP-Guidance/articles/Document-library-templates-sample-app-for-SharePoint.md

-# Document library templates sample app for SharePoint
+# Document library templates sample add-in for SharePoint
 As part of your Enterprise Content Management (ECM) strategy, you can implement a custom document library template, and customize site columns, site content types, taxonomy fields, version settings, and the default document content type.